bahmoudd/arch-install-guide/README.md

 ## Latest changes

- - **2024-08-28 (v1.4)**
+ - **2024-08-30**
-   - Undid a mistake I made where I accidentally deleted the glossary entry for bootloader
-   - Added section for Chaotic-AUR
+   - Added section on how to create hooks for encrypted drives
-   - Added Enlightenment as part of the `window-managers.md` file
-   - Removed i3WM section in `window-managers.md` in favour of Sway.
-   - Removed BSPWM section in `window-managers.md` in  favour of river.
-   - Added aptpac section in [Extras](#extras).
+   - Added section on how to unify kernel images
-   - Added an additional package when running `pacstrap`
-   - Re-wordings and fixed some grammatical typos
-   - End section of guide now only shows the latest changes
+   - Added some bits on how to dual-boot Windows and Arch Linux
+   - Added some bits on how to install GDM
+   - Reworded a table-of-contents entry so it makes sense
+   - Added "comment" as a table-of-contents entry

 **Full Changelog**: https://github.com/Exvix/arch-install-guide/releases